contract-dot-dev/MintableERC20/README.md

 }
 ```

-#### 4. Link this repo to your Stagenet
+### 4. Link repo to Stagenet

 Connect your Stagenet to this repo.
 Its `MintableERC20` contract will be imported and a Contract Workspace automatically generated for it.

-#### 5. Deploy the token
+### 5. Deploy the token

 Deploy `MintableERC20` onto your Stagenet.
-It will detect the deployment and activate its Contract Workspace.
+It will detect the new contract and activate its Contract Workspace.

 ```bash
 npx hardhat ignition deploy ignition/modules/MintableERC20.ts --network stagenet